DjoserGenomics/djosergenomics.github.io/_posts/2025-08-14-Scroll-7-Thutmoses-Trends.md

 ## <a id="performing-kegg-enrichment-analysis">Performing KEGG Enrichment Analysis</a>

-In R, KEGG pathway enrichment can be performed using the `clusterProfiler` package too, but we will need for the gene names to `Entrez IDs` first.
+In R, KEGG pathway enrichment can be performed using the `clusterProfiler` package too, but we will need to get the `Entrez IDs` for each gene first.

 we will create a `gene.map` where we will get the `Entrez ID` for each gene name using `bitr()`